Overcoming the Fear of Forgetting Your Words on Stage

 Acknowledge that making mistakes is part of being human.
 Accepting that it’s normal to forget words can lessen the pressure.
 Most audiences understand and will focus more on your message than minor slip-ups.

 Your voice is important.
-With practice and perseverance, you can master public speaking, regardless of the uncertainties that may arise.
-At Stand Up and Speak, in the classroom, we simulate the stage environment and create a safe space for students to take chances and better prepare themselves for the challenge of being in front of a larger audience.
+With practice and perseverance, you can master public speaking, regardless of any uncertainties that may arise.
+At Stand Up and Speak, we simulate the stage environment to create a safe space for students to take chances and prepare for the challenge of being in front of a larger audience.
 Please take a look at some of our upcoming courses.

 Comments